 Place the arm so that the holes in the patch will be exposed to the UV light source.
 No other skin should be exposed to the UV light.

-Tell the participant she can take her arm out if she feels burning.
+Tell the participant she will feel warmth but her arm will not be burning during the test.

 2) Conducting UV exposure